 The RALA Competence is granted to an individual business ID, and in a specific category according to the RALA list of certification categories.
 A corporate group may apply for a RALA Competence separately for each subsidiary or division.

 How can a company be granted a RALA Competence?

-1. The company’s contact person must fill in the online application and submit the required appendices to RALA.
+1. The company’s contact person fills in the online application and submits the required appendices to RALA.

 2. RALA verifies that the application is complete and prepares it for presentation to the Certification Board.

 3. The RALA Certification Board processes the application and decides whether to grant a Certificate of Competence.

 The details of the RALA Competence process may be found in the description of the RALA Competence procedure.

 For how long is a RALA Competence valid?

 The RALA Competence must be renewed once a year.
 The renewal is done in RALA’s online service, for which purpose the company will be issued its own user IDs.
 The company may at this time also amend any of its corporate or reference details.

 We will send out a reminder to renew the Competence three months before it expires.